 New for 2020¶

-A number of changes have been made to both C++ and Java WPILib for the 2020 season.
-This article will describe and provide a brief overview of the new changes and features.
+A number of improvements have been made to FRC Control System software for 2020.
+This article will describe and provide a brief overview of the new changes and features as well as a more complete changelog for C++/Java WPILib changes.

 There are many changes and additions to the main WPILib library for 2020.
 Most notably, there is a new version of the command-based framework with several major enhancements, a new (synchronous) PIDController, a GUI simulator, and kinematics classes have been added for closed loop driving.
 The full change log can be read below.